Modulo Calculator

 What are modulo operations?

 Imagine a clock hanging on a wall.
-Let's say it is late at night – 11 pm 🕚.
-You wonder what the time will be when you wake up after 8 hours of sleep.
+Let's say it is late at night — 11 pm 🕚.
+You wonder what time it will be when you wake up after 8 hours of sleep.
 You can't just add 8 to 11, as there is no such time as 19 am.
-To find the correct answer, you need to perform a modulo operation (mod 12) – you add these two numbers and keep subtracting 12 until you get a number lower than 12.
+To find the correct answer, perform a modulo operation (mod 12) — add these two numbers and keep subtracting 12 until you get a number lower than 12.
 In this case, 7.
 You just calculated you will wake up at 7 am 🕖.

-Modulo operations, in the case of the clock, are so intuitive we don't even notice them.
+Modulo operations, in the case of the clock, are so intuitive that we don't even notice them.
 In mathematics, there are many types of more elaborate modulo operations that require more thought.
-We can write down that:
+We say that

 x mod y = r

-Otherwise, the number r is the remainder of the division, where x is the dividend, and y is the divisor (our remainder calculator explains how to obtain the remainder of a division).
+is the dividend, and `y' is the divisor (our remainder calculator explains how to obtain the remainder of a division).

 If the modulo definition doesn't appeal to you, and you're still unsure how to calculate modulo, have a look at the next paragraph, and everything should become crystal clear.